soonyz06/Factor_Model/README.md

 SRPT
 ![srpt](img/SRPT.png)
-- SRPT's returns over the past year are mostly from idiosyncratic alpha, this may be due to the deaths of their patients leading to the distribution of Elevidys being temporarily halted and from fears of it being pulled from the market
+- SRPT's returns over the past year are not well explained by systematic factors
+- Idiosyncratic: This may be due to the deaths of their patients leading to the distribution of Elevidys being temporarily halted and from fears of it being pulled from the market